nscuro/webdriver-manager/README.md

 Be aware that `WebDriverFactory` won't take care of closing your `WebDriver` instance, you **have** to do this yourself.

 #### Specifying binary versions
-Per default, the `WebDriverFactory` will always download the latest version of a webdriver binary.
+Per default, `LocalWebDriverFactory` will always download the latest version of a webdriver binary.
 This behavior may not always be what you want - i.e. you use an older browser version or the latest binary version does not support your system's architecture anymore.